 I don’t know about you, but this relentless rain, and these chilling temperatures are enough to drive me back to the warmth of my down comforter.
 But my pup?
 Not so much.
 No siree, she is rearing to go.
 If I so much as look in the direction of my tennis shoes, she is at the back door, panting, whining, and pacing.
 What’s a good dog mom to do?
-I lace up, snap on the leash, put on a hat, and head out the door.
+I lace up, snap on the leash, put on a hat, and head out the door for a winter walk.
 No, that’s not right.
 My husband does all of the above.

 But this morning, as I was returning from the gym, he sent me this text:

 How do you tell a dog that you just put a leash on that it is now raining?

 He thought he could squeeze in a walk, between raindrops, but by the time our dog was leashed up and ready to go, the bottom had dropped out and it was pouring.
 He waited an hour, and when the rain was lighter (but it was still freezing), he bundled up and headed out for a long walk.

 This is the time of the year when it is libel to start.
 The obnoxious, destructive behavior that comes along with cabin fever.
 Speaking of texts, my sister’s and my text stream last night looked a little like this:

 Me: Oh, I’m so sorry.
 If it makes you feel any better, Hattie just finished Jonah’s dinner while he was in the bathroom.
 Chicken skewer sticks and all.

 Ugh.
 Luckily, Harley lived to see today and Hattie didn’t have any trouble “passing” the wooden sticks that she devoured along with my son’s chicken.
 But, we could’ve had a different outcome.

 Exercising in winter

 So, how do we survive these cold winter months, when our dogs can’t get outside for their regular exercise?
 I have three tips to share with you that will hopefully help you weather this winter.